-Similar to Negative Reaction (S4, ep 2), the plot of Double Exposure involves trick photography and a smartypants murderer who ends up collaring himself.
+Like Negative Reaction, the plot of Double Exposure involves trick photography and a smartypants murderer who ends up collaring himself.

 Kepple’s plan involves quite a bit of prep.
 First, he snares client Mr Norris in a staged love affair (this throws Mrs Norris under the bus as the prime suspect later on).

 Kepple then serves Norris salty caviar, turns up the building’s heating, and screens a motivational marketing film stuffed with subliminal cuts.

 These hidden images are designed to subconsciously influence viewers’ behaviour.
 Kepple inserts images of an icy cold drink into the film to lure a thirsty Norris into the empty lobby – then shoots him.

 Kepple’s alibi is that he’s on stage narrating the movie at the time of the murder.
 With Kepple hidden by the stage curtain, the audience is oblivious that his voice is a recording.